-I have long been interested in ancient spiritual practices like shamanism and witchcraft and how “in reality” they are so different from what is portrayed in movies and pop culture.
-With the racial tensions that have come storming up in 2020, I’ve been thinking about systemic racism and how it could have impacted spirituality?
+I have long been interested in ancient spiritual practices like shamanism and witchcraft, and, how “in reality”, they are so different from what is portrayed in movies and pop culture.
+With the racial tensions that have come storming up in 2020, I’ve been thinking about systemic racism and how it could have impacted spirituality.
 That’s when it came to me.
 Voodoo.
-Why does this bring to mind scary things like voodoo dolls, zombies, and evil hexes.
+Why does this bring to mind scary things like voodoo dolls, zombies, and evil hexes?
 Is it possible the Voodoo religion (spelled Vodou in Haiti) has been misinterpreted due to racial discrimination?
 I decided to find out for myself.

 Marie has the most heart-warming presence and a real honesty about her.
-In my recent conversation, she helped educate me on the principles of Vodou, which incorporates ancient traditions from West Africa and elements of Catholicism.
+In a recent conversation, she helped educate me on the principles of Vodou, which incorporates ancient traditions from West Africa and elements of Catholicism.

 “Vodou has been passed down from generation to generation.
 It is the religion of the ancestors.
 We believe in one God and we also believe in many spirits.
 When the slaves came from Africa to Haiti they were under the control of their masters, but they were still able to remember and practice their beliefs, not exactly the way they were accustomed to but they remembered in their hearts and minds, and they used the tradition to gain their freedom.”

-Haiti was the first nation to ban slavery in 1793 and in 1804 won its independence from France, becoming the first black republic in the world to gain its freedom from colonial rule.
-As you would expect, it was not a peaceful, or easy endeavor, and took great strength, courage and perseverance to accomplish.
+Haiti was the first nation to ban slavery in 1793 and in 1804, won its independence from France, becoming the first black republic in the world to gain its freedom from colonial rule.
+As you would expect, it was not a peaceful or easy endeavor, and took great strength, courage and perseverance to accomplish.
 One of the key leaders in the fight was a slave named Dutty Boukman, who was a Vodou Hougan (priest).
 In a Vodou ceremony called The Bois Caiman Ceremony, Boukman brought together hundreds of slaves, uniting them in a sacred ritual.
 This was one of the key events that led to the success of the Haitian Revolution that gained their freedom 13 years later.
 They fought against extreme odds and although they won, doing so cost much of the infrastructure and commerce that the new country would need to rebuild.

 Today there are many misconceptions of Vodou ranging from devil worship to cannibalism.
 Even in Haiti there is still much controversy.
 Marie says this is changing as more people are becoming educated on the true meaning and practice of Vodou.

 “Hollywood portrays Vodou as an evil thing, but it is anything but that.
 It’s a religion based on healing, helping and protecting.
-However, like any religion there are certain groups that give it a bad name.
+However, like any religion, there are certain groups that give it a bad name.
 There are people that practice it to gain control over others or inflict harm and that is not what Vodou is about.”

 There are many common threads in Vodou that are similar to other mainstream religions as well as paganism.
 The word Vodou means “Spirit” or “God” in the Fon language of the African kingdom of Dahomey, which is now the country of Benin in West Africa.
 The community believes in a single God known as Bondye or “Good God.”
 There are also spirits and saints that are called upon to help with day-to-day affairs.
 Rituals that involve drumming, singing and dancing encourage communication with ancestors and loved ones that have passed on.
 Common practices involve herbalism, amulets, charms and divination.